-As of December 31, 2017, we had U.S. federal and state net operating loss (NOL) carryforwards related to Forcepoint of approximately \$120 million and \$182 million, respectively, which expire at various dates through 2036.
+As of December 31, 2018, we had U.S. federal and state net operating loss (NOL) carryforwards related to Forcepoint of \$110 million and \$292 million, respectively, which expire at various dates through 2037.
 We believe it is more likely than not that the deferred tax asset will be realized to the extent of existing deferred tax liabilities.

-We also had foreign NOL carryforwards of approximately \$136 million, with the majority generated in the U.K. where NOLs may be carried forward indefinitely.
-We believe that we have sufficient taxable income to realize these deferred tax assets.
+We also had foreign NOL carryforwards of \$95 million as of December 31, 2018, with the majority generated in the U.K. where NOLs may be carried forward indefinitely.
+We believe that we will have sufficient taxable income to realize these deferred tax assets.